 These monster mouths are perfect healthy Halloween treats and just use apples, strawberry jam, nut butter, and almonds/sunflower seeds.
 Naturally paleo, vegan, nut-free, grain-free, gluten-free, and dairy-free.

-Serve up something savory and festive this Halloween with Halloween Pizza Potato Skins featuring spiders on webs, ghosts, and mummies!
+Serve up something savory and festive this year with Halloween Pizza Potato Skins featuring spiders on webs, ghosts, and mummies!

 Mummy pumpkin hand pies are filled with delicious fall flavors.
 These are a treat loved by all ages!